Tropical methods for building real space sextics with totally real tritangent planes: Local lifting multiplicities for tropical 4-valent tritangents

 With these conventions, the initial of the Jacobian matrix becomes a block upper-triangular matrix.
 The block diagonal components correspond to the Jacobians of the local systems at $P$, $P'$ and $P''$.
 By~\autoref{lm:type2Horiz} and~\autoref{pr:Prop5.2Corrected} the last two block have determinant with non-vanishing expected initial form.
 In turn, the expected initial form of the determinant of the block corresponding to $P$ depends on $\mu$.
 Here are the precise values obtained with~\sage\,given $\bar{p}=(\bar{x},\bar{y})$:

 By construction, these expressions are never vanishing, as we wanted to show. \end{proof}

-The last two cases that remain to be analyzed correspond to those curves $\Lambda$ with tropical hyperflexes, namely (4b') and (6b').
+The last two cases that remain to be analyzed correspond to $4$-valent curves $\Lambda$ with tropical hyperflexes, namely tangencies of types (4b') or (6b').
 Recall that in both situations, the tropical hyperflex $P$ agrees with the unique vertex of $\Lambda$.
 In turn, $P$ lies in the relative interior of an edge $e$ of $\Gamma$ or it becomes the endpoint of $e$ adjacent to a leg of $\Gamma$.
 Without loss of generality, we suppose that $P=(0,0)$ and $\sextic(x,y)\in R[x,y]\smallsetminus \mathfrak{M}R[x,y]$.